-The Open Working Group on Sustainable Development Goals (OWG) is expected to submit a final report to the 68th session of the United Nations General Assembly containing a proposal for a set of SDGs for consideration and appropriate action.
-The group is also expected to propose options for an effective sustainable development financing strategy.
-The OWG has been holding meetings on specific subjects since March 2013 and will continue until February 2014.
+The Open Working Group on Sustainable Development Goals (OWG), having held meetings between March 2013 and July 2014, submitted a final report to the 68th session of the United Nations General Assembly containing a proposal for a set of SDGs for consideration and appropriate action.

 The Environmental Dimension

 Sustainable development has an economic, social and environmental dimension.
 In elaborating its proposal for SDGs, the OWG has scheduled eight thematic sessions of which many issues discussed are hence closely related to environmental topics.
 For example, the OWG will have a session in February 2014 dedicated to Oceans, Seas, Forests and Biodiversity.
 However, there are other topics on its agenda such as sustainable consumption and production and disaster risk reduction, which will be discussed in January 2014, and others including food security and sustainable agriculture, already discussed, all having relevant connections to biodiversity.

 IUCN will be participating in most of the dicussion of the OWG and bring in nature's dimension.
 Preparations are currently ongoing for the meeting in February.
 Please check out our section on IUCN's work for continuously updated information.

 A Window of Opportunity